Skip to main content

 Environment variables

-CLOUDRON Set to '1'.
-This is useful for writing Cloudron specific code
+CLOUDRONSet to '1'.
+This is useful for writing platform-specific code

-CLOUDRON_API_ORIGIN Set to the HTTP(S) origin of this Cloudron's API.
+CLOUDRON_API_ORIGINSet to the HTTP(S) origin of the API.
 For example, https://my.example.com

-CLOUDRON_APP_DOMAIN The domain name of the application.
+CLOUDRON_APP_DOMAINThe domain name of the app.
 For example, app.example.com

-CLOUDRON_APP_ORIGIN The HTTP(s) origin of the application.
+CLOUDRON_APP_ORIGINThe HTTP(s) origin of the app.
 For example, https://app.example.com

-CLOUDRON_PROXY_IP The IP address of the Cloudron reverse proxy.
+CLOUDRON_PROXY_IPThe IP address of the reverse proxy.
 Apps can trust the HTTP headers (like X-Forwarded-For) for requests originating from this IP address.

-CLOUDRON_WEBADMIN_ORIGIN The HTTP(S) origin of the Cloudron's dashboard.
+CLOUDRON_WEBADMIN_ORIGINThe HTTP(S) origin of the dashboard.
 For example, https://my.example.com

 Logging

-Cloudron applications stream their logs to stdout and stderr.
-Logging to stdout has many advantages:
+Apps stream their logs to stdout and stderr.
+Logging to stdout has several advantages:

-• App does not need special mechanism to release log file handles (on a log rotate).
+• No special mechanism needed to release log file handles on rotation.

-• Integrates better with tooling like cloudron cli.
+• Better integration with tooling like the CLI.

 Multiple processes

-Use supervisor, pm2 or any of the other process managers if your application has more then one component.
-This excludes web servers like apache, nginx which can already manage their children by themselves.
-Be sure to pick a process manager that forwards signals to child processes.
+Use supervisor, pm2, or any other process manager for applications with more than one component.
+This excludes web servers like Apache and Nginx, which already manage their child processes.
+Pick a process manager that forwards signals to child processes.

 [program:app]